NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BB(A) made strong on block from weak; hitbox disappears one frame sooner
 - 5BBA(A) is unblockable
 - 5BBAB(A) replaced with 2A
-- 6B has slightly less lift
+- 6B has slightly less lift; stun in strings reduced by 9 frames
 - 2B hitbox appears 4 frames earlier, first frame is an untechable bounce, then stagger; elbow hitbox appears on frame 2; hand hitbox smaller; bounces further from Jiraiya
 - 2B(B) hitbox appears one frame earlier, first frame is a bounce, then normal hit
 - 2BB(B) bounces closer to Jiraiya, recovers sooner; done with 6 will do RAB(B)
 - JB hitbox appears and disappears one frame sooner
-- RB pushes on block and ends sooner
+- RB pushes on block and ends sooner; has slightly more lift
 - 5A charge changed from 11 frames to 9; when done in a combo it does 5BBA(A)
 - RA has more lift
 - RA(B) replaced with 2B(B) with follow ups intact